Virginia State Route 92: Route description

 SR 92 begins at an intersection with US 58 Business (Madison Street) in Boydton, the county seat of Mecklenburg County.
 The state highway heads north as Washington Street to the north town limit of Boydton, where the highway intersects US 58.
 SR 92 heads north through a mix of farmland and forest to the town of Chase City.
 The state highway follows Main Street through a short jog west at Sycamore Street before meeting SR 47 and SR 49 in the center of town.
 SR 47 heads east on Second Street.
 Both SR 47 and SR 49 head north on Main Street.
 SR 92 and SR 49 run concurrently west from the center of town as Second Street.
 The two state highways diverge just east of the town limits.
 SR 92 heads west past Chase City Municipal Airport before entering Charlotte County.
 SR 92, which is named Jeb Stuart Highway within Charlotte County, intersects US 15 (Barnesville Highway) at Barnes Junction and US 360 (Kings Highway) near Public Fork before reaching the wide floodplain of the Roanoke River.
 SR 92's bridge over the river has been closed since 2008.
-The state highway continues in Halifax County as Clover Road to a Norfolk Southern Railway rail line, where the highway curves southwest and passes through the town of Clover as Main Street.
-Just south of town, SR 92 reaches its terminus at US 360 (James D. Hagood Highway).
+The state highway continues in Halifax County as Clover Road to a Norfolk Southern Railway rail line, where the highway curves southwest and passes through the community of Clover as Main Street.
+Just south of Clover, SR 92 reaches its terminus at US 360 (James D. Hagood Highway).